crspybits/SMSyncServer/README.md

 * You will also need to setup a delegate for the SMSyncServer session shared instance.

-# Shared Notes Demo App
+# SharedNotes Demo App

 In `iOS/SharedNotes` there is a demo app, which enables multiple devices to access the same collection of text notes and images across iOS devices.
-Open the project `SharedNotes.workspace` in Xcode.
+Again, you'll need to use Cocoapods, doing: `pod install`.
+Open the project `SharedNotes.xcworkspace` in Xcode.

 [YouTube Demo of SharedNotes app](https://www.youtube.com/watch?v=9AVZa_pNvdo).